Council provides a weekly garbage collection service. Garbage bins are collected from all residential, non-residential and non-rateable properties.

 The Moreland Waste and Litter Strategy 2018 - 2022 (DOC 1Mb) outlines Council's stategic direction in relation to waste, litter and resource recovery.
 The strategy includes a four year action plan outlining a range of innovative and ambitious initiatives to change the way waste is managed in Moreland and to help us meet our zero carbon 2040 targets including achieving zero waste to landfill by 2030.

 Council collects your garbage bin each week on the same day as your recycling bin.
 The day of collection depends on where you live.

 Please place your bin out by 5.30 am of collection day, preferably the night before.
 Garbage and recycling bins are usually collected in the morning.

 Enter your address to see your garbage bin collection day and to view a bin collection calendar for your address.

-What can be put in your garbage bin
+What you can put in your garbage bin

-Council's garbage bin has a dark green lid.
+Council's garbage bin has a dark green or red lid.

-You put all rubbish in your garbage bin except for:
+Put all your household rubbish in your garbage bin except for: